domRiddle/ASF/IPC.md

 ### Can I access ASF API through my own tools or userscripts?

 Yes, this is what ASF API was designed for and you can use anything capable of sending a HTTP request to access it.
 Local userscripts follow **[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)** logic, and we allow access from all origins (`*`) as long as `IPCPassword` is set, as an extra security measure.
-This allows you to set custom `IPCPassword` then execute various authenticated ASF API requests, without allowing potentially malicious scripts to do that automatically (as they'd need to know your `IPCPassword` to do that).
+This allows you to execute various authenticated ASF API requests, without allowing potentially malicious scripts to do that automatically (as they'd need to know your `IPCPassword` to do that).

 ### Can I use ASF's IPC behind a reverse proxy such as Apache or Nginx?